Helen DeWitt

 Helen DeWitt (born 1957) is an American novelist.
 She is the author of the novels The Last Samurai (2000) and Lightning Rods (2011) and the short story collection Some Trick (2018).
-Her most recent work, written in collaboration with the Australian-Canadian journalist Ilya Gridneff, is Your Name Here.
-She lives in Berlin.

-Life
+In 2025, a novel which she co-wrote with Ilya Gridneff and published on her website in 2008, Your Name Here, was republished as a commercial book.

+Early life and education

-DeWitt was born in 1957, in Takoma Park, Maryland.
-She grew up primarily in Mexico, Brazil, Colombia and Ecuador in Latin America, as her parents worked in the United States diplomatic service.
+Helen DeWitt was born in Takoma Park, Maryland, in 1957.
+She grew up primarily in Mexico, Brazil, Colombia, and Ecuador in Latin America, as her father worked in the United States Foreign Service.

 After a year at Northfield Mount Hermon School and two short periods at Smith College, DeWitt studied classics at the University of Oxford, first at Lady Margaret Hall, and then at Brasenose College for her D.Phil., where her thesis examined the concept of propriety in ancient literary criticism.

-Afterwards she became a junior research fellow at Somerville College.
+Afterwards she became a junior research fellow at Somerville College, Oxford.
+She spent nine years at Oxford before deciding to leave academia and focus on a career in writing.